Residential Building Codes, Construction Standards, Building Permit Information & Links

 Harford County, MD - Department of Inspections, Licenses, and Permits - When do you need a building permit?
 How much does it cost?
 What building codes are used?
 These are some of the common questions answered on this Web site.
 While the information may not be representative of the requirements in your local jurisdiction, it is a good example of how local government Web sites can provide useful information about the permit process.
 For those new to working with building codes, the Harford County Code/Law page provides some insight into just how many different national, state, county, city, and/or town codes and government agencies may have jurisdiction over what you are planning to build - have fun!

 Decoding Building Codes - by Professor Paul R. Fisette, Director NRC (Department of Natural Resources Conservation) - Building and Construction Technology, University of Massachusetts Amherst.
 While this particular article is about building codes, Paul specializes in the areas of light-frame construction, energy efficiency, sustainable development, building performance, and materials performance.
-He frequently contributes articles to various regional and national publications and he has agreed to answer questions from our visitors, but please check his publications first to see if you can find the answer there.
+He frequently contributes articles to various regional and national publications and he graciously answers questions from our visitors, but please check his publications first to see if you can find the answer there.

 Code Check - This site features some very handy, spiral bound, laminated building code reference books by Redwood Kardon.
 They are designed to be easy to use in the field and to hold up well under jobsite conditions.
 Many builders and building inspectors consider them indispensable.